Pro-Approved Ways To Keep Your Braids From Getting Frizzy

 Nine times out of 10, getting your hair braided is an investment of time and money, so you want 'em to last for as long as possible.
 For braids done with natural hair, that might mean up to a week, while feed-in protective styles can last up to six weeks.

 However, with natural wear-and-tear, and other lifestyle factors (like exercise and beach days), your plaits are bound to look more lived-in than that first day.
-While this can look cool as well, those hoping to keep their style in for an extended period, without a tonne of frizz, often finds a special regime necessary.
+While this can look cool as well, those hoping to keep their style in for an extended period, without a ton of frizz, often finds a special regime necessary — especially if Labor Day weekend pool days are in your future.

 Advertisement